adrelanos/aeternity-wiki/Understanding-Aeternity.md

 - Hybrid PoW
 - Oracle Machine
-- State Channels
-- Off-chain transactions will allow for both increased transaction time as well as improving anonymity when sending and receiving transactions
+- State Channels, or "Off-chain transactions" will allow for both increased transaction time as well as improving anonymity when sending and receiving transactions
 - Governance
 - Address naming system

 # What is blockchain?

 A secure ledger distributed among volunteers computers governed by the æternity software only.
-The rules of the ledger can only be modified by ... [the majority of the æternity stake holders participating as miners?]

 # What is special about Æternity and how does it compare to other blockchains?
 (Focus on Oracles, practicality, flexibility, the AE court, state channels)

 # What is an Oracle?

-An Oracle is a node that verifies transactions.
+An oracle is a mechanism to teach the blockchain true facts about our world.

 # What is State Channels?
-State channel are most interesting differential part of Æternity.
-Basic principle is that only affected party should know about  transection.
-On Æternity, the only state update that can be settled on the block chain is a transfer of aeon, and transaction parties already deposited in to channel.
-This makes all channel independent from each other.
+Only the parties participating in a smart contract know about the contents of that smart contract.
+When a channel is settled on-chain, the only way it changes the blockchain state is by changing account balances.
+No contract state is stored on-chain, so all channels are independent from each other.
+This means that channel transactions can be processed in parallel.
  For more information refer to [State Channel](http://www.jeffcoleman.ca/state-channels/)

 # How does Æternity work?
 (Highlevel, also describe the proof system, state channels):